AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47179-mass-delete-product-review-doesnt-work-when-logged-in-as-limited-user.md

 ## Issue

-Mass deletion of product weview does not work when logged in as a limited user role.
+Mass deletion of product review does not work when logged in as a limited user role.

 <u>Steps to reproduce</u>:

 1. Create a secondary website.
-1. Create user role restricted to the secondary website with full permission to the following sections:
+1. Create a user role restricted to the secondary website with full permission to the following sections:
     * Catalog
     * Customer
     * Marketing